nohehf/awesome-terminal/README.md

 *for more info see [https://cli.github.com/](https://cli.github.com/).
 #### Nodejs & pnpm
 If you use nodejs I **strongly** recommend using pnpm both as a packet manager (instead of yarn or npm) and a node version manager.
 It is super fast for package managing, good for global installs, and the version manager allows you to switch node versions without the pain.
 It's also fully compatible with npm so no worries if your co-workers don't use it (yet)
-To install it and enable node lts as default run the folloing commands:
+To install it and enable node lts as default run the following commands:
 ```bash
 curl -fsSL [<https://get.pnpm.io/install.sh>](<https://get.pnpm.io/install.sh>) | sh -
 sudo pnpm env use --global lts
 ```
-Then refer to the [pnpm docs](https://pnpm.io/motivation) to use it (but its most likely like npm).
+Then refer to the [pnpm docs](https://pnpm.io/motivation) to use it (but it's most likely like npm).

-## Note of the end:
+## Endnote:
-Thank you for taking the time of reading through this, hope you will enjoy your brand new terminal ! :rainbow:
+Thank you for taking the time of reading through this, hope you will enjoy your brand new terminal! :rainbow:
 Please consider **leaving feedback** as an issue, and feel free to **contribute**.
-Last I will thank [@garrytrinder]() that inspired me to write this with his own setup [see article](https://garrytrinder.github.io/2020/12/my-wsl2-windows-terminal-setup) :star:.
+Last I will thank [@garrytrinder]() that inspired me to write this with his setup [see article](https://garrytrinder.github.io/2020/12/my-wsl2-windows-terminal-setup) :star:.